 Analysis of futures prices during the Great Depression.
 Data and software used in the study from American Economic Review, March 1992.

-Data and MATLAB code to implement the examples in Sign Restrictions, Structural Vector Autoregressions, and Useful Prior Information by Christiane Baumeister and James Hamilton.
+Data and MATLAB code to implement the examples in Sign Restrictions, Structural Vector Autoregressions, and Useful Prior Information, Econometrica, Sept 2015, by Christiane Baumeister and James Hamilton.

-Data and MATLAB code to implement the examples in Optimal Inference about Impulse-Response Functions and Historical Decompositions in Incompletely Identified Structural Vector Autoregressions by Christiane Baumeister and James Hamilton.
+Data and MATLAB code to implement the examples in Inference in Structural Vector Autoregressions When the Identifying Assumptions are Not Fully Believed: Re-evaluating the Role of Monetary Policy in Economic Fluctuations, Journal of Monetary Economics, Dec 2018, by Christiane Baumeister and James Hamilton.

 Software for implementation of procedures described in James D. Hamilton and Jing Cynthia Wu, Identification and Estimation of Gaussian Affine Term Structure Models, Journal of Econometrics, 168, no. 2 (June 2012), pp. 315-331: